Life Insurance Rates by Age

 What is the most affordable age to purchase life insurance?
 Typically, buying a policy in your twenties offers the lowest rates since younger individuals are generally healthier and pose less risk to insurers.

 When should you no longer carry life insurance?
 Unless you wish to create an estate for children, you can discontinue your coverage once you have fulfilled all significant financial responsibilities.
-This typically happens when you reach retirement age, your children have completed their college education, and you have paid off your mortgage.

 Trending Life Insurance Topics